 We welcomed our guests to the Alte Münze, Berlin’s former state mint, located in the historic heart of the city near Alexanderplatz.
 The two days were packed with exciting workshops and practical hands-on presentations that covered an array of issues faced by internal communications and HR professionals.
 We were thrilled to see a group of internal communicators, HR specialists, and IT heroes from all over the world sharing their valuable insights and ideas.
 These guests included Aldi, Brose, Deutsche Bahn, Deutsche Telekom, RHI Magnesita, Sparda Bank, and Viessmann.
 Their presence proved without a doubt that mobile internal communication is a major focus of today’s industry-leading organizations.

-The Summit was moderated by Carla Kath—a former Staffbase customer during her career at Franciscan Children’s—who is now our Director of Customer Success Strategy.
-Her strategy for breaking the ice at the event was to lead the crowd in a complex 7-step
+The Summit was moderated by Carla Kath-a former Staffbase customer during her career at Franciscan Children's-who is now our Director of Customer Success Strategy.
+Her strategy for breaking the ice at the event was to lead the crowd in a complex 7-step handshake that not only had people waving hands and bumping fists, but also created the kind of bond that would be the theme of the next two days.

 Staffbase CEO Dr. Martin Böhringer, who quickly mastered the “basic” step of the handshake challenge, thanked the Summit guests-made up of customers, partners, and other communication specialists.
 He noted that there were 45 people at the Staffbase User Group Meeting in 2017, a drop in the bucket compared to the more than 150 guests assembled on Thursday morning.
 He then spoke briefly about how our customer concerns have evolved from the basic question of “Why?” (to foster better connections) to “What?” (to create a great employee experience), and now to the question “How?” which all of us would attempt to answer in the presentations to follow.